aaronbloomfield/pdr/tutorials/01-intro-unix/index.md

 - `cd pdr` will change to the `pdr` directory -- in other words, it changes the current working directory to whatever you specify.
 You should notice the text at the beginning of the line change: the _prompt_ will help you keep track of which directory you are in.
 To go up a directory, you can enter `cd ..` (notice the one space and then two periods).
 Also, you can enter `cd -` to jump to the previous directory you were in (the Ctrl-Z of directory hopping).
 Finally, typing `cd` with nothing after it will move you back to your home directory.
 - You can make directories by `mkdir` and remove them by `rmdir`.
 This is the same as creating a folder in Windows Explorer.
 A directory that is not empty cannot be removed.
 For now, we recommend that any directory names (or file names) only have letters, digits, or the underscore in their names (there are ways around that, but they are complicated).
 - Remove individual files with `rm`.
 - Once we start saving files, we will want them to be somewhere easily accessible from Windows.
-With VirtualBox, the [Tutorial 1\: Introduction to UNIX\: VirtualBox use] page discusses how to transfer files back and forth to the virtual machine.
+With VirtualBox, the [Tutorial 1: Introduction to UNIX: VirtualBox use](virtual-box.html) page discusses how to transfer files back and forth to the virtual machine.

 That's it for the Unix tutorial for now.
 There are many further tutorials online, feel free to read those.
 You can do all your editing in your desktop folder -- this way, if you want to rename or move your files, you can use Windows Explorer to do so (there are Unix ways to do it, and we'll get to those later).